chebelok/WordleGame/README.md

-# simpleGame
+# WordleGame
-This is simple game made with Swift language
+This is wordle game clone made with Swift language